Bizcuit/bizcuit-sfmc-jbis/README.md

 JBIS is a Custom Journey Builder activity that allows to send Interaction Studio Actions/Events directly from Journey Builder, and to receive IS consumer profile back in MC.

 In a nutshell, this activity allows you to receive segment membership and recommendations (and other information) from IS and use this information in your Journey.
-For example for decision splits or anything else.
+For example for smart real-time decision splits or anything else.

 The following profile information is sent back to MC:
 * List of segments